dstore-dbap/LumberMill/README.md

 The different modules can be combined in any order.
 Each module runs in its own thread and data is passed via python queues between the running modules.

-Running this with pypy instead of python increases performance noticeably.
+Running this with pypy instead of python increases performance noticeably!
+So be sure to run it via pypy.

 Working modules: